vondrakt/nanopore-read-annotation/README.md

 ### Parsing similarity search to coded reads

-The LASTZ output is then parsed to create coded reads.
+The LASTZ output is then parsed to create coded reads (Fig1.D-E).

 The coding table is used to assign codes to individual similarity hits based on the type of the repeat, orientation, minimum length and priority.